George Mulhern — CEO & Chairman of the Board

 Gerry Langeler — Director (Managing Director, OVP Venture Partners)

-Prior to joining OVP, Gerry was co-founder of Mentor Graphics Corporation (NASDAQ: MENT) in Portland, OR in 1981.
-There he served as President, and over eleven years helped lead Mentor through its IPO to over $400M in worldwide sales and over $1B in market capitalization.
+Prior to joining OVP, Gerry was co-founder of Mentor Graphics Corporation (NASDAQ: MENT) in Portland, Ore, in 1981.
+There he served as President, and over 11 years helped lead mentor through its IPO to more than $400M in worldwide sales and more than $1B in market capitalization.
 He began his technology career at Tektronix.
 Gerry received his AB in Chemistry from Cornell University and his MBA from Harvard University.
 He is the author of “The Success Matrix – Winning in Business and in Life” (Logos Press 2014), “Take the Money and Run!
-An Insider’s Guide to Venture Capital” (Lulu Press 2011) and “The Vision Trap” (Harvard Business Review, March 1992).
+An Insider’s Guide to Venture Capital” (Lulu Press 2011), and “The Vision Trap” (Harvard Business Review, March 1992).
 In 2012, Gerry was named by Oregon’s Governor to serve as co-chair of the Oregon Growth Board and in 2011 was presented with a Lifetime Achievement Award by the Oregon Entrepreneurs Network.
 He is the father of two grown children, and enjoys skiing (when his knees can stand it) and golf.

 Rick Belluzzo — Director

-A three time CEO and long time Tech executive Rick has been involved in a wide range of companies as CEO, Board Member, Investor, and recently Venture Partner.
+A three-time CEO and longtime tech executive, Rick has been involved in a wide range of companies as CEO, Board Member, Investor, and recently Venture Partner.
 Rick began his career with Hewlett Packard and spent 23 years at the company.
 Much of his time was focused on leading and building the Printer and PC business.
 His last role was as Executive VP of the Computer Organization.
 He also spent time as CEO of SGI and held several roles at Microsoft, including Group VP of the Consumer Organization and President/COO of the company.
-He spent 9 years as CEO of Quantum Corp and recently was CEO of Viavi Solutions.
+He spent nine years as CEO of Quantum Corp and recently was CEO of Viavi Solutions.
 In all of his roles Rick has been focused on driving change and transforming businesses.
 He currently serves as Chairman of Infoblox and Viavi Solutions, and is a Board Member of Cradlepoint.
-He spends most of his time as the US Venture partner for Innogest SGR, the leading Venture firm in Italy, where he pursues his passion in helping to build companies with an Italian foundation.
+He spends most of his time as the U.S. Venture partner for Innogest SGR, the leading Venture firm in Italy, where he pursues his passion in helping to build companies with an Italian foundation.

 Mike Myer — Director